dsvolk/whisper/README.md

 make d url="https://www.youtube.com/watch?v=pP44EPBMb8A"
 make auto
 ```
 Voilà!
-You have the transcription in `/transcriptions` directory.
+You have the transcription in `transcriptions` directory.

 ## Credits
 - [OpenAI](https://openai.com/research/whisper) for the Whisper ASR model